 - Soft Tissue Sarcomas (other than osteosarcoma, chondrosarcoma, Kaposi’s sarcoma, or mesothelioma)

-If you or a loved one is suffering from one of these types of presumptive diseases, we recommend you contact a knowledgeable VA disability benefits lawyer.
-Even though certain types of diseases are presumed to be caused by Agent Orange exposure, you will still need to prove that you served in Vietnam between January 9, 1962 and May 7, 1975.
-Your type of disease must also be listed above and be rated at least 10% or higher.
+If you or a loved one is suffering from one of these types of presumptive diseases, we recommend that you contact one of our VA disability lawyers.
+Even though certain types of diseases are presumed to be caused by Agent Orange exposure, you will still need to prove that you served in the Republic of Vietnam between January 9, 1962 and May 7, 1975.

 For any medical claim related to your military service, you should depend on an attorney with the necessary experience.
-A reputable VA compensation attorney will know how to understand and use your medical reports as evidence for your case.
-They will also be familiar with how the U.S. Department of Veterans Affairs handles Agent Orange cancer cases.
+Our veterans attorneys will know how to understand and use your medical reports as evidence for your case.
+They will also be familiar with how the U.S. Department of Veterans Affairs handles Agent Orange cases.